ibtihelbs/POLARIZED/README.md

 ## Achievements

-- Successfully launched the platform, achieving [Specify any notable achievements or milestones].
+- Successfully launched Polarized, achieving [Specify any notable achievements or milestones].
 - Established a strong brand identity, contributing to increased user engagement and recognition.
 - Streamlined administrative processes through the implementation of a comprehensive admin dashboard.